rainbowdashlabs/sql-java/README.md

   password: passy
 ```

 Now we need to configure our DataSource.
-Both datasources provide the same methods:
+Both DataSources provide the same methods:

 ``` java
 Database database = config.getDatabase();